Chemistry at Newcastle University is an exciting place to start your science career.

 We reflect modern chemistry in all our taught undergraduate courses.
 We offer specialised medicinal chemistry degrees and courses with a year in industry.

+You'll enjoy research-led teaching from a Russell Group institution.
 We keep our degrees updated with the research discoveries of our expert staff.
-This ensures you graduate with the most up-to-date subject knowledge.

 Our academics' specialisms give you access to diverse fields of study, including: